 Kim has acquired a wealth of knowledge regarding landlord and tenant matters and was instrumental in the passage of wage attachment for landlords and abandoned property overhaul.
 She has worked diligently on transportation matters as they relate to contracted school transportation and the motorcoach industry.
 She has recently spearheaded the passage of legislation allowing for audiotaping on school buses and providing flexibility for annual physicals.
-She has also focused on environmental matters as they pertain to the oil industry, coal burning power plants and the forestry industry.
+She has also focused on environmental matters as they pertain to conservation, land transfers, waterfront development, game and fish protections, oil industry, coal burning power plants and the forestry industry.
+She works extensively on securing state funding for key projects for clients.

 While Kim has handled a wide variety of matters for clients, she has particular experience with the diverse and complex facets of health-related issues.
 She has developed strong working relationships with primary decision-makers and their staffs working on matters such as prescription drug pricing; pharmaceutical and biotech issues; arthritis funding increase; managed-care reform; hospital and nursing home licensure; Hepatitis B and Hepatitis C vaccinations; medical malpractice in volunteer health clinics; and community and public health issues.
 She worked closely with in-state pharmaceutical companies to gain passage of a law creating penalties for ecoterrorism in Pennsylvania.
 Kim also worked closely with the General Assembly and the Department of Public Welfare to secure a carve-out for hemophilia products on the commonwealth's preferred drug list.